 Photography has long been a passion of mine, but for much longer I’ve been passionate about travel, nature and the outdoors.
 Spending hour upon hour as a child watching National Geographic shows, attempting to build weather forecasting devices and poring over maps and atlases.
 Photography later became a way for me to channel the passion I felt towards these subjects.

 FROM NEW ZEALAND TO AUSTRALIA

 New Zealand is an incredible place to grow up, especially for an aspiring photographer.
 But it wasn’t until I moved to Australia that I began to take photography seriously.
-I was living in Sydney when I was offered a job in Broome taking photographs for the famous Broome Camel Safaris.
+After travelling and working all over the country for years, I found myself in Broome taking photographs for the famous Broome Camel Safaris.

 Broome is famous for sunsets, and over the following three years I witnessed more than most people will in a lifetime.
 I took countless photos and ran miles every day trying to get the best angles in constantly changing light.
 Before long I had developed my own style and found that some of my work was in demand; My photographs were used in brochures and posters, and frequently shared on social media by Tourism Australia and Western Australia.
 In time I also started to receive requests for printed works, weddings and commercial work.